goodluckoguzie/goodluckoguzie.github.io/cv.md

 ## Profile

-Results-driven AI Researcher and Lecturer specializing in machine learning, social robotics, and human-computer interaction.
+AI Researcher and Lecturer with expertise in machine learning, social robotics, and human-computer interaction.
 Experienced in developing intelligent systems that integrate computer vision, machine learning, and predictive models for real-world applications.

+Proven track record of:
+- Publishing research in top-tier conferences (UKCI 2023, IEEE PRML 2024)
+- Teaching undergraduate and postgraduate AI and Software Development modules
+- Supervising student projects and developing comprehensive curriculum materials
-Adept at conducting rigorous research, teaching undergraduate and postgraduate modules, and supervising student projects while maintaining high academic standards.
-Strong ability to collaborate with cross-functional teams, develop novel algorithms and architectures, and implement practical solutions that address real-world challenges.
-Proven ability to publish research in top-tier conferences and complete comprehensive PhD thesis.
-Committed to advancing knowledge in AI and robotics while fostering student success and long-term research collaborations.
+- Creating novel algorithms and neural network architectures
+- Implementing practical solutions for complex real-world challenges

+Committed to advancing knowledge in AI and robotics while fostering student success and building long-term research collaborations.

 ## Professional Experience